Windsurf-Samples/cascade-customizations-catalog/README.md

 Visit the [web catalog](https://cognitionteam20scavenger.github.io/cascade-customizations-catalog/web-ui/index.html) to explore available rules and workflows.
 Use the search and filter features to find customizations relevant to your development needs.

 #### 2. Download or Copy Customizations
-- Click on any customization to view its content
+- Click on any customization card to view its full content in a modal
-- Use the **Download** button to save the file to your local machine
+- Use the **Download** button to save the file with Windsurf-ready formatting (strips catalog metadata)
-- Use the **Copy** button to copy the content to your clipboard
+- Use the **Copy** button to copy the content directly to your clipboard
+- View all metadata including author, tags, and last modified date

 #### 3. Add to Your Workspace
 Place the downloaded customization files in your project's `.windsurf` directory: